If you’re wondering what to pack for a ski trip as a beginner, here’s the Ski Magic packing checklist for your first skiing/snowboarding holiday:

 Outer layers need to be waterproof and breathable.
 If you’re coming skiing for the first time, it makes sense to try and borrow these things from a friend rather than splashing out on buying your own, or try looking for second hand in charity shops or online.
 Ski gear is made specifically for cold temperatures and snow, so it’s ideal to choose a ski jacket rather than a hiker’s raincoat.

-1 ski jacket (you can get a ‘shell’ which is a thin waterproof layer, and wear this with a down ‘midlayer’ underneath, or you can opt for a ski jacket which has padded insulation)
+1 ski jacket: There are two types: 1) a ‘shell’ which is a thin waterproof jacket to be worn with a ‘midlayer’ underneath, or 2) a ski jacket which has padded insulation

 1 pair of ski gloves/mitts

 1 midlayer – skiers tend to choose a fleece or a light, technical fabric jacket or thin down jacket

 1 neck warmer – much better than a woolly scarf

 3-4 pairs of proper ski socks (handwash if you need to)

 2-3 thermal tops

 1 pair ski goggles (much better than sunglasses on a snowy day)

 1 sports rucksack packed with high SPF suncream, lip balm and refillable water bottle – big enough to hold a spare layer or to carry anything you want to take off!